sbutler-gh/groundtalk/README.md

 https://groundtalk.land/#2023-08-21T09:59:52.795+00:00

-You can then click "Show replies" to see the nested comment tree, and "Show parent" on any of the comments to see the parent Here's a quick demo.
+You can then click "Show replies" to see the nested comment tree, and "Show parent" on any of the comments to see the parent.

+Here's a quick demo.
 Basically a hacker news like UI, except it doesn't require any further trips to the backend to load discussions because it's all in the hypermedia and stored locally.